 - We apply those tools in a way that works in higher education and delivers tangible benefits for students and staff.

-Based within the Registrar and Secretary’s Office, the team’s current set of projects include the implementation of the New Academic Teaching Year, the Delivering Excellent Service programme within Human Resources and supporting the University’s contribution to the Russell Group’s professional services benchmarking exercise.
-In the longer term, the team will play an active role in supporting staff involved in managing change within their own areas across the University.
+Based within the Executive Support Division, the team’s current set of projects include the implementation of the supporting the University’s contribution to the Russell Group’s professional services benchmarking exercise, designing and embedding service standards, and enabling effective digital services.
+From within these projects and beyond, including through the Change Community of Practice, the team play an active role in supporting staff involved in managing change within their own areas across the University.